On the relative Gersten conjecture for Milnor K-theory in the smooth case: Exactness on the right

 \section{Exactness on the right}

 In this section we prove the following theorem.
 The proof is a combination of the strategies of the proofs of \cite[Thm.
 6.1]{Ro96} and \cite[Sec.
 2]{GL87}.
 In \cite{Ro96} the following theorem is proved for smooth schemes over a field and is attributed to Gabber.
-The essential ingrediant is "Quillen's trick" which in \cite{GL87} is adapted to the relative case for algebraic K-theory. \begin{theorem} Let $X$ be the spectrum of a smooth local ring over an excellent discrete valuation ring $\O_K$.
+The essential ingredient is ``Quillen's trick'' which in \cite{GL87} is adapted to the relative case for algebraic $K$-theory.
+This ``trick'', originally used by Quillen in \cite{Qu72} to prove the Gersten conjecture for algebraic $K$-theory for smooth schemes over a field, makes a reduction to the case of divisors and the main tool in this reduction is a version of Noether normalisation.
+Another important ingredient in the proof, which is needed when using ``Quillen's trick'' in the relative situation, is Zariski's main theorem. \begin{theorem} Let $X$ be the spectrum of a smooth local ring over an excellent discrete valuation ring $\O_K$.
+Let $\dim X=d+1$ or in other words let $X$ be of relative dimension $d$ over $\Spec(\O_K)$.
 Then

 for $p>0$.
 In other words the complex